-AHOT 5226 Professional Development in Occupational Therapy (2:2:0) Students will identify current policy issues in the various contexts in which occupational therapy services are provided and how to advocate for the profession.
+AHOT 5226 Professional Service Learning (2:2:2:0:0) Students will identify current policy issues in the various contexts in which occupational therapy services are provided and how to advocate for the profession.
 Students will be introduced to the grant writing process and benefits of securing a grant.
 This course will address ongoing professional development and responsibilities including the benefits of professional state and national organizations.
 Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.
-ISBN: 978-1-55642-819-7
+ISBN 978-1-55642-819-7

-AHOT 5227 Introduction to Clinical Reasoning (2:2:0) This course focuses on the exploration of illness and/or disability experiences from the perspectives of the individual, healthcare professional, and society.
+AHOT 5227 Introduction to Clinical Reasoning (2:2:2:0:0) This course focuses on the exploration of illness and/or disability experiences from the perspectives of the individual, healthcare professional, and society.
 Students will examine the influences of culture, poverty and ethics on disability through conditional and interactive reasoning using case studies and personal reflection.
 Student levels of learning in this course focus on knowledge/comprehension, and application.
-No textbook is required.
+ISBN: No text is required for this course.